joachimesque/Pyctogram/README.md

 And open a browser page to `http://127.0.0.1:5000/`.

+### Development

+You can run the app in Debug mode by launching it that way:

+    $ python3 app.py

 ## 🛠 To Do

 - 🖼 Display the "Sidecar" objects (when there’s many photos in a single post)